angelblanco/v1.angelblanco.dev/docs/articles/open-graph-images-svelte-kit.md

 Now we need to create our `NodeJs` script.
 Assuming we are going to create it on the root of our project.
 We will:

 - Trigger a build of our `sveltekit` application and then preview it.
 With the `wait-on"` library we ensure that the server is ready before the crawling starts.
-- Open a chromiun instance with playwright and take a screenshot of our previously build url.
+- Open a chromiun instance with playwright and take a screenshot of our previously built url.
 - After navigating to the target location, we locate the target element and save it to a file as png!

 ```js